Citi/scaler/docs/source/tutorials/applications.rst

 Get Option Closing Price
 ------------------------

-This example gets option closing price for a specified ticket and the start date.
+This example gets option closing price for a specified ticker and the start date.
 We use `client.map` to reduce the overhead introduced by slow IO speed.

 .. literalinclude:: ../../../examples/applications/yfinance_historical_price.py